ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - Zoom
 - Dropbox

+---

 ## Online Marketplaces

 ### Model Overview
-Facilitating the exchange of products or services, online marketplaces address trust, regulatory, or logistical barriers that have historically hindered liquidity in certain realms.
+Online marketplaces connect buyers and sellers, fostering liquidity in markets that historically faced barriers to entry such as trust or regulatory issues.

 ### Key Considerations
-- **Dual Front Battles**: Marketplaces must simultaneously appeal to both buyers and sellers.
+- **Simultaneous Scaling**: Marketplaces must grow supply and demand concurrently to thrive.
-- **Competitive Strategy**: In the face of adversaries, establishing marketplace dominance may necessitate extensive financial outlay.
+- **Competitive Strategy**: Developing dominance is costly, especially when competing against other emerging platforms.
+High subsidies may be necessary to secure a lead position.

 ### Revenue Streams
 - Transaction fees